gluap/pyduofern-hacs/readme.md

 Write the duofern config file with the known devices. normally not required from the user.

 ``duofern.set_update_interval``
-Set the automatically broadcasting a "please send an update" interval.
-Be aware that this is not persisted.
-Use an automation to trigger this at Homeassistant start if you always want it to be set to your custom value.
+Set the automatic broadcasting of a "please send an update" interval, which triggers a device status update.
+Accepts all positive values, e. g.
+"10" for a 10 minutes interval.
+Using "0" disables the automatic update which is then also logged to Home Assistant.
+Be aware that this setting is not persistent.
+Use an automation to trigger this at Home Assistant start if you always want it to be set to your custom value.